 The Organization sponsors a SIMPLE-IRA (Savings Incentive Match Plan for Employees) to its full-time employees who are eligible to participate upon their date of hire.
 The Organization matches 100% of each eligible participant's elective deferrals up to 3% of each eligible participant's annual compensation.
-For the year ended December 31, 2023, retirement plan expense was \$73,889.
+For the six month period ended June 30, 2024, retirement plan expenses were \$39,606.